MetaMask/metamask-improvement-proposals/MIPs/mip-x-multichainapi.md

 `wallet_notify` (CAIP-319)

 (API Delivery & Wallet Discovery CAIPs to be added in this section)

+### Snap Methods
+Some RPC APIs associated with Snaps will be rendered redundant and will not be supported through the Multichain API.
+However, they will remain accessible through the EIP-1193 interface for backward compatibility.

+**Discontinued Methods:**
+wallet_requestSnaps
+wallet_getSnaps
+wallet_invokeSnap
+wallet_snap

 ## Implementation
 API Maintainers will implement the multichain interface in coordination with multiple MetaMask teams.